decretist/Dissertation/Chapter0/chapter0.md

 vera et falsa penitentia* quoted extensively by Gratian in his *de Penitentia*, a treatise on penance inserted at C.33 q.3 in the second part of the vulgate *Decretum*.
 In the interest of getting results quickly, I hand-edited the excerpts directly out of the Reuter and Silagi e-text.
 With the case statements and the *De vera* extracts in hand, I now had enough in the way of text samples to verify that I had installed and configured R, R Studio, and stylo correctly.
-I have to admit that I was somewhat disappointed that the results of the first test were exactly what I should have expected: the case statements and the excerpts from *De vera* displayed a marked left-right separation along the horizontal x-axis representing the first principal component.
+I have to admit that I was somewhat disappointed that the results of the first test were exactly what I should have
-**[reproduce plot!]**, indicating
-that they were written by two different authors.
+expected: the case statements and the excerpts from *De vera* displayed a marked left-right separation along the horizontal x-axis representing the first principal component **[reproduce plot!]**, indicating that they were written by two different authors.
 Because *De vera* is an anonymous work that predated the *Decretum* by no more than a decade or so, and because Gratian was one of the earliest authors to quote extensively from it (although not the earliest, as I mistakenly believed at the time), I thought it would make an excellent dissertation topic if it could be shown that Gratian had